25 Sep Optimizing Soybean Yield at Harvest

 Dan Davidson, Agronomist PhD, CPAg, CCA

-Harvest timing can have a huge impact on soybean yield, shatter losses and storability.
+Soybean moisture and harvest timing can have a huge impact on crop yield, shatter losses and storability.
 Field losses, splits and cracked seed coats increase as moisture content decreases.

 A 13%-13.5% moisture content is optimal for preventing mechanical damage.
 Harvesting during high humidity conditions – such as early morning, late evening, or in cloudy conditions – can reduce shatter loss and mechanical damage if the soybeans are below 11% moisture content.
 Moisture content can also increase several points overnight and decrease several points during a day based on humidity and windy conditions.
 Always avoid harvesting when beans are driest, such as late afternoons.

 As harvest approaches, the most important things to consider are having the combine ready, having logistics outlined, and assuring the soybeans are at the right moisture to capture the most bushels.
 Soybeans can be 13.5% at noon, 11% at 2:30 pm and 9% by 5 pm on a hot, sunny and windy day.
 Timely harvest is important to maximize profits.
 Every farmer who grows soybeans knows this, and there seems to be little they can do about it since weather is the big factor, and their time is at a premium during the harvest push.

 Selling soybeans dry means lost bushels.
 For a field that’s yielding 75 bushels per acre at 13% moisture, harvesting at 8% results in selling 4 fewer bushels.
 And at $9 per bushel, that is a loss of $36 lost revenue.
 Of course, during harvest, you could have combine-loads range from 14% down to 8% moisture.

 To optimize the number of bushels, consider these harvest tips: